Back

 Bio

-Askar Mukashov is an Associate Research Fellow in IFPRI’s Foresight and Policy Modeling Unit.
-He is a development economist whose research focuses on climate-related economic uncertainty and development strategies, using country-specific computable general equilibrium (CGE) models and various satellite models.
-His past research included evaluating public investments and policies, analyzing the economywide impact of external shocks such as climate change, and several methodologically focused contributions dedicated to modeling uncertainty.
-Before recently joining IFPRI, Askar worked as a postdoctoral researcher at the Kiel Institute for the World Economy.
-He received his doctoral degree in economics from the University of Kiel, Germany.
+Askar Mukashov is a Research Fellow in IFPRI’s Foresight and Policy Modeling Unit.
+He is a development economist, and his research focuses on economic uncertainty and development strategies, employing computable general equilibrium (CGE) models and various statistical methods, including machine learning.
+His past work includes evaluating the economywide impacts of diverse policies and economic shocks in several developing countries, as well as making methodological contributions to modeling of uncertainty.
+Before joining IFPRI, Askar worked at the Kiel Institute for the World Economy, Germany. and the Central Bank of the Kyrgyz Republic.
+He received his doctoral degree in Quantitative Economics from the University of Kiel, Germany.

 Blogs